mimecast/dtail/doc/quickstart.md

 # Install it

 On Linux you need to install the libacl development library for file system ACL permission support in `dserver`.
-On CentOS and/or Fedora it would be
+On RHEL, CentOS and Fedora it would be

 ```console
 % sudo dnf install libacl-devel -y